Clemzy123/ICCTECH/README.md

 ### Non-functional requirements

-- **Usability:** core ticket actions should be understandable without specialist training.
+- **Usability:** Core service-desk functions such as creating, assigning, updating and resolving tickets shall be easy to understand and use without requiring specialist technical training.
-- **Security:** authenticated access, role-based permissions, input validation and secure handling of configuration secrets are required.
+- **Security:** The system shall require authenticated access and enforce role-based permissions for administrators, analysts and end users.
+User input shall be validated, and sensitive configuration information shall be handled securely.
-- **Reliability:** data must persist in MySQL and failures must produce actionable messages.
+- **Reliability:** Application data shall be persistently stored in the MySQL database so that tickets, users, assets and other operational records remain available between sessions.
+System errors shall provide meaningful information to support troubleshooting.
-- **Compatibility:** the solution must run on PHP 7.4–8.4 with MySQL 8.0+ and a PHP-capable web server.
+- **Compatibility:** The solution shall operate within a Linux-based web-server environment supporting PHP 7.4–8.4 and MySQL 8.0 or later and shall be accessible through commonly used web browsers.
-- **Deployability:** a local Docker-based setup must be available; the live deployment URL must be verified before submission.
+- **Deployability:** The application shall be capable of being deployed to a cloud-hosted web server for remote access.
+The final ICCTECH solution is deployed on a Linode cloud server and is accessible through the verified live application URL: http://45.79.223.146:8080/index.php.

 ### Prioritisation method